 Analyzes legal issues, theories, and case studies within the framework of Western ethical, social, and political philosophies and the history of jurisprudence.
 Topics include the origins of law, the relations of law, custom, and ritual, the question of legal “rights”, justice, authority and sovereignty, responsibilities and obligations, property rights and distributive justice, pacifism, and civil disobedience.
-Prerequisite: PHIL 1301 or PHIL 2306 or PHIL 1304 each with a grade of “C” or better, or instructor approval.
+Prerequisite: PHIL 1301 (w/C or better) or PHIL 2306 (w/C or better) or PHIL 1304 (w/C or better).

 POLS 3362 International Law and Politics (3-0)

 A course that explores the intersection of international law and international politics.
 Particular attention will be paid to international legal philosophies and the development of international law over time.
-Prerequisites: POLS 2310 and POLS 2311 each with a minimum grade of “C” or better.
+Prerequisites: POLS 2310 (w/C or better) and POLS 2311 (w/C or better).

 PSYC 3315 Psychology and the Law (3-0)

 A review of the relationship of psychology to the criminal justice system.
 Topics may include an examination of the premises of criminal responsibility, psychological testimony in court, and psychological evaluation and management of public offenders, including juveniles and prison populations.
-Prerequisite: PSYC 1301.
+Prerequisite: PSYC 1301 (w/D or better).

 * With approval of departmental or program advisors, appropriate special topics courses from any department or program may satisfy an Elective Course requirement.